A Wizard of Mars: Major characters in A Wizard Of Mars

-S'reee travels with Nita and Carmela to Mars.
-She is ultimately the reason Nita is able to save her own life later in the book: She discusses the possibility that Nita has an elemental affinity with water, and tells her about Angelina Pellegrino, the last great hydromage, who designed the dangerous and powerful Gibraltar Passthrough, used to move and manipulate large quantities of water under precise control.
-S'reee is familiar with this, and while discussing with Nita ways to stop the threat of still-hazardous underwater mines safe, tells her also about the uses of the Gibraltar Passthrough and about Pellegrino.
+S'ree travels with Nita and Carmela to Mars.
+She is ultimately the reason Nita is able to save her own life later in the book: She discusses the possibility that Nita has an elemental affinity with water, and tells her about Angelina Pellegrino, the last great hydro mage, who designed the dangerous and powerful Gibraltar Pass through, used to move and manipulate large quantities of water under precise control.
+S'ree is familiar with this, and while discussing with Nita ways to stop the threat of still-hazardous underwater mines safe, tells her also about the uses of the Gibraltar Pass through and about Pellegrino.